Kong/workspace-config-apply-nodejs/README-Check-Route.md

-# How to check route conflicts on the pipeline if you have a large nuber of routes, and for performance reasons wnats to switch off smart route validator.
+# How to check route conflicts on the pipeline if you have a large nuber of routes, and for performance reasons wants to switch off smart route validator.